Print

 Bottling the Wine

 You have two options for bottling your homemade dandelion wine.
-You can- let it finish in bottles, or move to a carboy and then bottle.
+You can let it finish in bottles, or move to a carboy and then bottle.

+To finish in bottles: After straining, move the young dandelion wine directly to clean bottles.
 Slip a deflated balloon over the top of each bottle to monitor for further fermentation.
 When the balloon remains deflated for 24 hours, fermentation is complete.

 Cork the bottles and store in a cool, dark place for at least six months before drinking.